verbindolai/cmo-grade-scraper/README.md

 # cmo-grade-scraper
-Scraper using puppeteer to get the grades of your modules.
+Hacky scraper using puppeteer to get the grades of your modules.

 NodeJS is required.